8f00ff/knowledge-base/Legal/Licensing.md

 | Video Game Assets and Documentation         | **CC BY-SA 4.0**    | Requires attribution & sharing alike.                                                                |
 | Libraries, Godot Addons, Bevy Plugins, etc. | **LGPL-3.0**        | Allows inclusion in all types of projects without "infecting" it.                                    |

-For the ultimate protection, consider combining these with explicit patent provisions from **Apache 2.0** and endorsement protection from **BSD-3**.

 ## Common License Concerns Explained

 ### Attribution